amirhnourian/Open_AI_Frozenlake/README.md

 3. Implementation of the Q-Learning algorithm.
 4. Visualization of Q-Learning Algorithm results.
 5. Published paper related to the code.
-6. Presentation related to this code in ICROM conference.
+6. Presentation related to this code in the ICROM conference.

 ## Setup